stefansimik/nautilus_trader_examples/docs/FAQ.md

 ## Exchange Integration

-### Q: Why doesn't Nautilus use CCXT for crypto exchange integration?
-Several reasons:
-- Past experience with frequent breaking changes
-- Limited API feature support
-- Need for direct exchange API access
-- WebSocket streaming requires paid license
-- User friction with licensing model

 ### Q: How do I configure leverage for specific instruments on Binance Futures?
 Currently, individual instrument leverage adjustment must be done through the exchange GUI.

 ### Q: Can I monitor websocket latency for order confirmations?
 You can measure latency by:
-- Comparing OrderAccepted event's ts_init with order submission time
+- Comparing OrderAccepted event's `ts_init` with order submission time
 - Using the strategy's on_order_accepted handler
 - For most purposes, this provides sufficient accuracy (millisecond level)